-This new Act will replace the existing Data Protection Act and it aims to give you more rights and control over how your personal data is handled by organisations, such as the council.
+It gives you more rights and control over how your personal data is handled by organisations, such as the council.

-When the current Data Protection Act was introduced in 1998, the internet was very new and people didn't understand the full implications of how it could be used - especially when collecting personal information.
+When the previous Data Protection Act was introduced in 1998, the internet was very new and people didn't understand the full implications of how it could be used - especially when collecting personal information.

 As technology continues to develop, new definitions of personal data are being introduced such as your IP computer address or your mobile phone location setting.
 Your IP address is a label which is used to identify one or more devices on a computer network such as the internet.
 It is similar to your postal address and is a series of long numbers.

-As a council we will:
+As a council we have:

-introduce new documenting and processing procedures
+introduced new documenting and processing procedures

-strengthen our rules for deleting and removing personal data
+strengthened our rules for deleting and removing personal data

-make sure that we perform privacy assessments for certain customers
+made sure that we perform privacy assessments for certain customers

 only use the minimum amount of personal data that we need to deliver a service to you

-respond to personal data enquiries within the appropriate timeframe
+responded to personal data enquiries within the appropriate timeframe

-notify you, where required, if we lose your personal data and breach the Act.
+notified you, where required, if we lose your personal data and breach the Act.